yeoman/yeoman.io/app/authoring/integrating-yeoman.md

 Yeoman uses _adapters_ as an abstraction layer to allow IDE, code editor and the like to easily provide user interfaces necessary to run a generator.

 An adapter is the object responsible for handling all the interaction with the user.
 If you want to provide a different interaction model from the classical command line, you have to write your own adapter.
-Every methods to interact with a user are passing through this adapter (mainly: prompting, logging and diffing).
+Every method to interact with a user is passing through this adapter (mainly: prompting, logging and diffing).

 By default, Yeoman provides a [Terminal Adapter](https://github.com/yeoman/environment/blob/master/lib/adapter.js).
 And our test helpers provide a [Test Adapter](https://github.com/yeoman/yeoman-test/blob/master/lib/adapter.js) who's mocking prompts and silencing the output.
 You can use these as reference for your own implementation.